tarwn/lessthandot-hugo/blogs/content/posts/2011-02-08-how-to-unpivot-and-pivot.md

 		)
 ) as pvt
 ```
-In this I’m joining my response table to my questions and answers table in a subquery.
+In this I'm joining my response table to my questions and answers table in a subquery.
 I then pivot all of that data using the pivot function.
 The pivot function takes an aggregate and applies that across the columns and rows.
 In this example, I specify count(a.Respondent) as my aggregate, and then I specify that I want that across anName (and I provide a list of values that I want it applied to) on the X axis.
 Unpivot then takes the last column and applies that to the Y column, and then applies the aggregate data to any pieces of that that match up on the X and Y axis.

 ![Pivot 2][4]

-So, in the entire survey, three respondents answered yes to having a driver’s license, while two answered no, four answered as having hair while one answered no.
+So, in the entire survey, three respondents answered yes to having a driver's license, while two answered no, four answered as having hair while one answered no.

-If you remove quName from the subquery, pivot doesn’t have a third data point to aggregate the data to, so it’ll just aggregate to the X axis.
+If you remove quName from the subquery, pivot doesn't have a third data point to aggregate the data to, so it'll just aggregate to the X axis.

 ![Pivot 3][5]

 You can play with the aggregate in the query a little bit.
-If you change it to avg, it’ll average all the respondent ids.
-If you change it to min, it’ll show you which respondent provided each answer for each question first.
+If you change it to avg, it'll average all the respondent ids.
+If you change it to min, it'll show you which respondent provided each answer for each question first.

  [1]: http://wiki.ltd.local/index.php/Row_To_Column_(PIVOT)
  [2]: http://wiki.ltd.local/index.php/Column_To_Row_(UNPIVOT)